This post contains affiliate links.

 You have two options here: bake them individually or bake them in a tray (I prefer the tray for more even cooking).
 Either way, you’ll need to seal them up in aluminum, as shown in the pictures below!

-We tried a few iterations of these, cooking them in a bunch of different areas of the fire.
-Our best success was when we placed the tray over hot stones (or coals), which provided the most consistent temperature.
-You could also place them on a portable grill, or elevated over a small fire.
+We tried a few iterations of these, cooking them in many different areas of the fire.
+Our best success was placing the tray over hot stones (or coals), which provided the most consistent temperature.
+You could also place them on a portable grill or elevated over a small fire.

-Depending on how close your rolls are to the heat, and how hot your fire is, your rolls will take anywhere from 30 to 60 minutes to finish cooking!
-But believe you me, it’s worth the wait.
+Depending on how close your rolls are to the heat and how hot your fire is, your rolls will take anywhere from 30 to 60 minutes to finish cooking!
+But believe me, it’s worth the wait for this vegetarian brunch.
 And because this isn’t a traditional oven, they won’t get that golden crust on top, but the dough should fully cook.

 Ingredients